dream-num/univer.ai/src/content/docs/en-us/guides/roadmap.md

 * Sorting
 * Floating Images
 * Comments
-* Formula Editor
 * More Formulas

 ## Commercial Version Development Roadmap

 We will also synchronize the development roadmap and progress of the commercial licensed version (Enterprise Edition) with the community.
-If you are interested in the capabilities provided by the commercial license, you can [contact us](/en-us/guides/introduction#commercial-licensing).
+If you are interested in the capabilities provided by the commercial license, you can [contact us](/en-us/guides/introduction/#enterprise-edition).

 ### 2024 Q1